camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 The following does not reflect a production-ready setup but is a good quick-start to get going with Camunda on AWS EKS utilizing [IaC tooling](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code).

-For the simplicity of this guide, some best practices will linked to further documents to allow you to delve deeper into the topic.
+For the simplicity of this guide, certain best practices will be provided with links to additional documents, enabling you to explore the topic in more detail.

 :::warning
 Please note that following the guide will incur costs on your Cloud provider account.